Viasat/halite/doc/halite/halite_vector-op-reference.md

 #### [`first`](halite_full-reference.md#first)

-Produce the first element from a vector.
+Produce the first element from a vector or from a set.
+However, it can only be applied to a set if the set contains a single value.
+Otherwise, since a set is not ordered, the notion of "first" does not apply.

 #### [`get`](halite_full-reference.md#get)